kavya1b1/ML_Project/README.md

 Continuously learn and experiment with new techniques and algorithms.

 Each project directory includes its own README.md with detailed explanations of the problem, data, methodology, results, and insights.

+🛠️ Key Technologies that are going to be Used
+Python

+Jupyter Notebooks / Google Colab

+Pandas

+NumPy

+Scikit-learn

+Matplotlib

+Seaborn

+TensorFlow / Keras (for Deep Learning projects)

+PyTorch (for Deep Learning projects, alternative)

+Surprise / LightFM (for Recommendation Systems)

+FastAPI / Flask (for MLOps projects)

+Git & GitHub